-As Speech Day approached I had a million to one things to do so much so I felt I had to make final preparations in the physics lab the night before the big day.
+As Speech Day approached I had a million and one things to do, so much so I felt I had to make final preparations in the physics lab the night before the big day.
 I had the key to the lab and, after letting myself in, worked some time alone before I called it a night.
 As I locked the door, I recall looking at the red glow in the sky in the direction of Bukit Bintang.
 The neon lights of the newly opened Cathay Cinema with its inaugural screening of The Bridge on the River Kwai probably added considerably to the wattage of that street with a growing reputation as an entertainment district.

 The Physics Section